sezanzeb/input-remapper/README.md

 ##### Names

-For a list of supported keystrokes and their names for the middle column, check the output of `key-mapper-service --names`.
+Run `key-mapper-service --names` for a list of supported keys for the middle column.
 Examples:

 - Alphanumeric `a` to `z` and `0` to `9`
 - Modifiers `Alt_L` `Control_L` `Control_R` `Shift_L` `Shift_R`